Tutorial

 Sitemap: https://example.com/sitemap.xml

 Do not use robots.txt to hide private data.
 It is a crawler instruction, not a security system.
+If a page is private, protect it with authentication.
+If a page should not appear in search, use the appropriate search-exclusion directive for your setup.

 Add structured data